elephantscale/es-training-new/Advanced-Prompt-Engineering/slides/Why-Advanced-Prompt-Engineering.md

 * The goals
   * Use generative AI to enhance our writing and augment our intelligence
-  * As apposed tp relying on AI to determine our voice.
+  * As opposed to relying on AI to determine our voice.
   * Examples of bad prompts
   * The importance of prompt engineering to avoid content hallucination.
   * Overall